 Benefits of Opening a Company in the Shenzhen Free Trade Zone

-Shenzhen is smaller in size as compared to Shanghai and Beijing, but the city is set to expand the economy to ¥2.6 trillion by the end of 2020.
+Shenzhen is smaller in size as compared to Shanghai and Beijing, but the city reported a GDP of ¥3.8 trillion in 2021.
+Continuously closing the gap with the top 2.

 There are four state-level development zones consisting of the Shenzhen trade free zones: